francisco-perez-sorrosal/ai-resources/book-scaffold/src/systems_design.md

 On the oter side, taking into consideration non-functional features, like ensuring that the system is scalable, secure, and compliant with regulations will be also critical.
 By taking a holistic approach, you can build a robust, efficient, and effective machine learning system that delivers real value to the business.

-So, as we will see, putting a complex system like that into production can be challenging.
+So, as we will see below, putting a complex system like that into production can be really challenging and convoluted.

-In the following sections below, there are described the main considerations when designing an ML system.
+In the sections below, I will outline whay I consider the main topics to address when designing an ML system.
+These guidelines can also serve as a useful reference for interviews.

 Designing a machine learning (ML) system involves a thoughtful balance of various considerations to ensure the system is effective, scalable, and maintainable.
 Below there is a set of general considerations (described as a sequential pipeline of tasks) when designing an ML system, explained in an educational manner: